Community Progress Council York County assistance programs.

 Apply for WIC.
 This is a federally funded program to help provide nutritional services, free baby formula and supplemental foods for postpartum women, pregnant women, infants and children under the age of five.
 The aim of the WIC program is to reduce poor birth risk and to improve the participant's health.

 Some examples of help provided from the WIC program to clients include the following.
 Social service staff will guide clients withing applying for Medicaid, TANF and SNAP Food Stamps as well as Children's Health Insurance Program.
 Or get information on Prenatal services like Healthy Beginnings Plus or Head Start and Child Care.
 The WIC services are free to low income women, infants and children who have some type of nutrition risk and all those who meet other income or government guidelines.
+More details on WIC government benefit.

 The Department of Public Welfare as well as the Community Progress Council offer the Work Ready Program in York County.
 It works in collaboration with agencies and local non-profits to offer a full range of employment and job training services to those clients who have limited employability.
 The services include skills training, preparation for being job ready and guidance for job search and placement in several non-profit locations for specific training.
 It is available for people who are receiving Temporary Assistance to Needy Families (TANF) and who are struggling to find a job.